andrewtyl/express-boilerplate/README.md

 ## Scripts
 * `npm start` - Starts a local server running the Express App.
 Any changes to files while this is running will NOT cause the server to restart.
 * `npm run dev` - Starts a local server running the Express App using Nodemon.
-Any changes to files while this is running will cause the server to restart.
+Any changes to files (except .env) while this is running will cause the server to restart.
 * `npm test` - Runs all tests in `./test/`.
-* `npm predeploy` - Updates your `package-lock.json` to match `package.json`, runs all tests in `./test/`, and runs a security audit.
+* `npm run predeploy` - Updates your `package-lock.json` to match `package.json`, runs all tests in `./test/`, and runs a security audit.
 If everything goes through properly, you should be good to deploy.

 ## Deployment for Heroku
 Note: If you are using HTTPS, make sure your Heroku app has SSL configured properly.